ppy/osu/osu.Game.Rulesets.Mania/Difficulty/Skills/README.md

 While the actual script is non-trivial, it has similar concepts from the above example:

 - Our decay is exponential, so high strain values are exponentially rarer
-- We consider LN body interactions, notes in complex LN scenarios are have boosted strains.
+- We consider Hold body interactions, notes in complex Hold scenarios are have boosted strains.
 - Decay is zero when evaluating notes at the same time (e.g. chords)
 - Strain is still the sum of Global and Column Strain